Sreekanth088/Openers-Lotion/Openers_Lotion/README.txt

 Then, I added the following fields to the database solution: Name, Type, Price, and Review.
 I then created Create, Read, Update, and Delete pages for the lotion model by adding NuGet packages to the scaffolding tool.
 Then I added Migration and updated the database.
+There was error while running this one
+Add-Migration -Context Openers_LotionContext
+Update Database -Context Openers_LotionContext
 After that, I pressed view design and expressed SQL Server in LocalDB.
 It was successfully displayed.
 I updated the README.txt file with my work.
 When the task was over, I used GitHub to send the project to Sreekanth for the remaining parts.